 |25||$89.95||Save 10 %|

 In light of the #MeToo and #TimesUp movements, more victims of harassment and discrimination are expected to come forward with formal claims than ever before, and each one of them will be protected from retaliation.
 The EEOC reports that in FY 2018 they received 7,609 sexual harassment charges -- a 13.6 percent increase from FY 2017 -- and obtained $56.6 millioin in monetary benefits for victims of sexual harassment.

 In November 2017, the agency published new guidance on harassment prevention that included 10 additional recommendations on preventing unlawful retaliation.
-Effective best practices recommended by the EEOC and attorneys include publishing an at-will employment policy, publishing an anti-retaliation policy, implementing a progressive discipline procedure, standardizing the termination process, and providing specific training for supervisors and managers.
+Effective best practices recommended by the EEOC and attorneys include publishing an anti-retaliation policy, implementing a progressive discipline procedure, standardizing the termination process, and providing specific training to managers.

-To help employers prevent costly wrongful termination claims and comply with new EEOC guidance, Personnel Concepts has re-introduced a revised, comprehensive Wrongful Termination Prevention Program.
+To help employers prevent costly wrongful termination claims and comply with the latest EEOC guidance, Personnel Concepts has re-introduced a revised, comprehensive Wrongful Termination Prevention Program (4th Edition).
 This exclusive compliance solution includes the policies, forms, training materials, attorney recommendations, and best practices needed to prevent and avoid claims of retaliation and discrimination from terminated employees.